TEALSK12/apcsa-public/curriculum/culture_day_lesson_d.md

 There are many different types of roles and skills needed in the technology industry.
 Not everyone is a coder;  diffand not everyone is coding all day long.
 There are artistic designers, music creators, script writers, project managers, marketing specialists, quality assurance testers, front-end designer,  etc.

 As students get to know people in their community, they may even discover individuals who are willing to be mentors for your classroom in the days ahead.

+##### Content - Computational thinking skills applied to various aspects of design

+The four stages of computational thinking are:  decomposition, pattern recognition, abstraction, algorithm design.
+These are bigs words!
+These steps appear in our daily life.

+Ask experts who are working with the computer in your jobs about how these steps are applied.
+Ask them for specific answers.
+You may be surprised, and hopefully, inspired.

 ---